Mom working from home.

 You need a unique, complex password to help keep each of your online accounts secure, but who can remember all those passwords?

-Using a password manager allows you to use complex passwords that are difficult to hack, and store them securely in an encrypted online vault.
+Using a password manager allows you to use complex passwords that are difficult to hack and store them securely in an encrypted online vault.

-One master password unlocks your vault so you can log into your accounts easily, without having to remember every single password.
+One master password unlocks your vault so you can log in to your accounts easily, without having to remember every single password.

 Image cloud data.